Auto theft facts can give the information you need to keep your car safe.

 An experienced car thief can steal your car in less than a minute.
 Many crude thieves simply smash the drivers’ window.
 Most cars are seemingly stolen for the value of their parts.

 Some of the most frequently stolen cars were also the most frequently sold cars a few years earlier, leading one to believe that they are being stolen for parts.
 See the article on the Top 25 Stolen Cars on this website.

 According to insurance companies, a $20,000 stolen vehicle can be stripped and sold into $30,000 worth of parts inventory to unscrupulous scrap and auto-body shops.
 Stolen cars, vans, trucks, and motorcycles cause economic hardship for victims and increase everyone’s insurance premiums.

 The estimated value of motor vehicles stolen nationwide in 1996 was nearly 7.5 billion dollars.
-Automobiles accounted for 78.3% of the stolen vehicles, 16.5% for trucks and buses, and 5.2% for motorcycles and all others.
+Automobiles accounted for 78.3% of the stolen vehicles, 16.5% of trucks and buses, and 5.2% of motorcycles and all others.